Cloud-Foundations/keymaster/docs/external-signers/README.md

 # Signers

-Keymasterd now supports the use of external signers instead of the built-in signers using native go code.
+Keymasterd currently supports the use of external signers instead of the built-in signers using native go code.
 External signers are now limited to yubikeys in PIV mode and AWS kms.